A step-by-step easy tutorial on painting a realistic eye using acrylic paint for beginners

 Mix unbleached titanium white with a bit of white and make sure to load your flat wash brush with a bit of paint (not too much).
 Proceed to lightly dry brush the color starting from above the tear duct to a bit halfway over the eye flap.

 With the same color, switch over to your round brush and add several strokes along the upper portion of the eye as well as under the eye near the tear ducts.

 Proceed to add more strokes at the rightmost eye corner as well as the waterline, bringing everything to a point.

 Using your flat wash brush dipped in a bit of water, blend out the skin highlights following the same horizontal curved strokes.

 Step 5: Add Eye Ball Shadows

-With your rinsed round brush, mix equal parts blue and red with a bit of white.
-Then, add the color to the tear ducts and to the rightmost bottom edges of the eye.
+With your rinsed round brush, mix small amounts of blue and red with a bit of white to create a darker shade of color.
+Then, add the color to the tear ducts and to the rightmost bottom edges of the eye as a dark layer.

-With the same brush, lightly add some fine line details around parts of the eye fold and waterline.
+With the same brush, lightly add some fine lines around parts of the eye fold and waterline.

-Step 6: Paint in the Whites of the Eye
+Step 6: Paint in the White of the Eye

 With a rinsed round brush dipped in white, add in the whites of the eye.
 Doing this softens the eye ball shadows to help give it more depth.